 My Story

 Living as an aid worker in landmine-affected communities – in Bosnia and Iraq in the early 2000s – compelled me to study and resist the humanitarian and environmental effects of weapons.
 Later experiences in Afghanistan, Cambodia, Fiji, Haiti, Laos, Kenya, Kiribati, Maohi Nui/French Polynesia, Uganda, Vietnam, Sudan and South Sudan, have motivated my participation in global campaigns on landmines, cluster munitions, killer robots, drones, the arms trade and nuclear weapons.
+I've worked with UNICEF and UNDP programs on landmines and served on Control Arms' information and analysis team during the 2012-2013 Arms Trade Treaty negotiations.

-I am Professor of Political Science at Pace University, New York City.
-My PhD in Government and Master's in Development Studies are from the London School of Economics; I'm currently enrolled in a Master's at SUNY Environmental Science and Forestry.
 My spouse, Emily Welty, and I live in Rockaway Beach NYC, where I am an avid, though unimpressive, surfer.
+I am Deaf/Hard of Hearing.
 I use he/him/his pronouns.